Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 4850 2GB will be 10% faster than the GeForce GTS 450 1GB in general, because of its greater bandwidth. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 4850 2GB should theoretically be a little bit superior to the GeForce GTS 450 1GB in general. (explain)

-Texel RateThe GeForce GTS 450 1GB will be just a bit (approximately 0%) faster with regards to AF than the Radeon HD 4850 2GB. (explain)
+Texel RateThe GeForce GTS 450 1GB should be a small bit (about 0%) more effective at anisotropic filtering than the Radeon HD 4850 2GB. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTS 450 1GB is superior to the Radeon HD 4850 2GB, by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTS 450 1GB is superior to the Radeon HD 4850 2GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison